Pinaka multi-barrel rocket launcher: India

-Pinaka Mk 1 Enhanced rocket, during testing on 4 November 2020.
+Pinaka Mark 1 Enhanced rocket being test fired on 24 June 2021.

 A section of two launchers were deployed in June 1999 during the Kargil War under the 121 Rocket Regiment.

 In February 2000, the first Pinaka regiment was raised.

 The first two regiments of Pinaka were inducted by 2010.
 As of 2016, the Indian Army had plans to operate 10 regiments by 2022 and further increase the numbers to 22 regiments within 2032.
 The Pinaka system will replace the older Grad MLRS regiments are being retired.

-As of November 2024, 4 regiments of Pinaka have been inducted by the Army, with more than 72 launcher units active.
-6 more regiments were ordered in 2020.

 It was reported in March 2024, that the Army plans to raise 2 more Pinaka regiments by the end of year along Line of Actual Control.
 The regiments were raised by June 2025.
 Moreover, training is underway as of 23 June 2025 for two additional regiments which are planned to be raised and operationalised within two months.
 Also, the equipment for the final two regiments as part of the six-regiment order is scheduled to arrive by the end of the year while the regiments are to be operationalised in early 2026.

 Amidst the 2025 India–Pakistan standoff, firing practices of Pinaka MBRL was conducted in the Pokhran Field Firing Range (PFFR) early in the month of May.
 Further practices were to be conducted "in a few weeks' time".

+As on 15 March 2026, the Army had inducted and operationalised the seventh regiment while the eighth has been raised and has received over half of its equipment.
+The ninth and tenth are now expected to be inducted in 2027.

 Pinaka, Pralay, Nirbhay and BrahMos will become part of the Integrated Rocket Force (IRF), a separate entity from Strategic Forces Command.

 Armenia

 Armenia signed a combined deal worth ₹2000 crore for 4 Pinaka batteries and other defense equipment.
 The order includes supplies of extended range and guided rocket for Pinaka system in the future.
 Deliveries began in July 2023, and concluded by November 2024.
 Armenia has received three Pinaka variants, including the guided Pinaka.

+The Armenian Ground Forces was the first to receive the Guided Pinaka, even before the Indian Army, as the first batch was flagged off from the Pinaka Rocket manufacturing facility of Solar Defence & Aerospace Limited (SDAL) based in Nagpur on 18 January 2026.
+As of March, the last consignment of the guided munition variant was dispatched in February while the latter batches are on hold since the 2026 Iran war has complicated logistics and the route of supply.
+In Armenian service they have been renamed as; Shant (meaning Lightning).